Mother Gothel: Tangled: Before Ever After

-Having died six months prior to the film's events, Mother Gothel appears in the 2D Tangled: Before Ever After as a painting in Rapunzel's mural on her bedchamber walls.
-Eugene (Flynn Rider) described how she had hoarded the mystical healing powers of the golden Sundrop Flower to sustain her youth and beauty and how she had stolen the infant princess and kept her locked up in a tower for eighteen long years.
+Having died six months prior to the film's events, Mother Gothel appears in Tangled: Before Ever After as a painting in Rapunzel's mural on her bedchamber walls.
+Eugene (Flynn Rider) described how she had hoarded the mystical healing powers of the golden Sundrop Flower to sustain her youth and beauty.
+As well as how she had stolen the infant princess and kept her locked up in a tower for eighteen long years.
 She is last mentioned when Eugene had saved Rapunzel from her wrath, which had resulted in him being stabbed to death by her silver knife.